 During the 2021 - 2022 academic year, the RADS program specifically in the professional phase of the program noticed a decline in knowledge from RADS foundation courses.
 The program faculty and officials contributed this decline in knowledge to the interruptions in the delivery of the course materials from COVID-19 and the multiple natural disasters that plagued the Lake Charles area.
-While on the 2021 assessment plan the action was mostly continue to monitor or trend, on area where the benchmark was not met was selection of proper exposure factors.
-To enhance the area of proper exposure factor selection, the University Faculty met the the Clinical Preceptors at the Clinical Settings to establish exercises to reinforce discussion of proper selection of exposure factors.
+While on the 2021 assessment plan, the action was mostly continued to monitor or trend, one area where the benchmark was not met was a selection of proper exposure factors.
+To enhance the area of proper exposure factor selection, the University Faculty met the Clinical Preceptors at the Clinical Settings to establish exercises to reinforce the discussion of the proper selection of exposure factors.
 During the RADS 465 course which is the capstone course there were also daily quizzes implemented to discuss proper exposure factor selection.
-There was an increase on answering questions of mock certification exams administered during RADS 465 in the area of exposure factor selection.
-The results on the national certification examination for this cohort of student (class of 2022) in the area of exposure factor selection will be more documentation.
+There was an increase in answering questions of mock certification exams administered during RADS 465 in the area of exposure factor selection.
+The results of the national certification examination for this cohort of students (class of 2022) in the area of exposure factor selection will be more documentation.